spatialnimbios/testcases/Applications/CoupledExpressionDynamics/README.md

 Oscillations are eliminated in deterministic simulations when protein R degradation is slowed from 0.2 to 0.05 s-1: Rxn #13, R→ NULL (0.05 s-1)

-RESULTS:
+# RESULTS:
 For a Volume of 4.189um^3 (Sphere with R=1um), the ODE and PDE give identical results.
 The stochastic simulations (Gillespie) produce the same average trends in oscillations, results from 10 trajectories of 200s each.
-Single particle: Smoldyn has only 1 trajectory so far of 100s.
-MCELL has 1 trajectory of 200s.
+Single particle: Smoldyn also produces very similar results to the Gillespie, given a single 200s trajectory.
+However, MCELL has distinct statistics that are not huge, but are of significance.
+Also data is from1 trajectory of 200s.

+# Statistics:
-Statistics: Calculate the average time separation between maxima in A and R, and the lagtime between peaks in A and R.
+Calculate the average time separation between maxima in A and R, and the lagtime between peaks in A and R.
 These were calculated in two ways.
 1)Identifying peaks and then measuring the distance between them.
 Same for Lag-time.
+MATLAB PROGRAM: calc_peak_seps.m
 2) Using a discrete FFT, and using the maximum coefficient to idenify the wavelength of the peaks.
 The cross-correlation between the A and R time-series was used to identify the lag-time.
 For stochastic simulations, the mode value from multiple trajectories was taken.
+MATLAB PROGRAM: findpeaksfftSTOCH.m --works for any simulation type.
+# Table
             A wavelength  R wavelength  A-R lagtime (Cross-correlation)
 1. ODE & PDE (1 traj, 8 peaks)     25.2s (std:0.4)           25.1s  (std: 0.2)           6s (std 0.27)
 2. ODE & PDE   FFT Mode (1 traj, 8peaks)   25s           25s            6.5s
 1. SSA (10 traj: 74 and 72 peaks)         25s (std: 3.6)            25s (std:3.7)  5.98s (std 0.7)
 2. SSA  (10 traj) FFT Mode      25.01s         25.01s.
 6.6s
-1. Smoldyn  (1traj)   25.9s             25.6s          5.62s
+1. Smoldyn  (1traj)   25.9s   (std: 3.7)          25.6s (std:3.7)         5.62s (std: 0.74)
 2. Smoldyn (1traj) FFT     25s             25s              6s
-1. Mcell (1traj)      21.7           21.6           5.78
+1. Mcell (1traj)      21.7     (std:1.9)      21.6  (std:1.8)         5.78 (std:1.1)
 2. Mcell  (1traj) FFT    22.2           22.2           6.5

-LOCALIZED PRIMERS:
+# LOCALIZED PRIMERS:
+To introduce a spatial gradient in concentrations,
+# geometry:
-To introduce a spatial gradient in concentrations, the genes for A and R were both centered in a sphere of R=0.1um, again using a single molecule of each gene (New localized Conc.=0.3964uM).
+the genes for A and R were both centered in a sphere of R=0.1um, still with a single molecule of each
+# initial conc.
+prmA = 1 molecule, New localized Conc.=0.3964uM
+prmR = 1 molecule, New Localized Conc.=0.3964uM

+# diffusion
 The genes were uniform in this subvolume, and no barrier to them existed.
+prmA: D=0.0um^2/s
+prmA_bound:D=0.0um^2/s
+prmR: D=0.0um^2/s
+prmR_bound: D=0.0um^2/s

 They could not diffuse, however.
+# results
+The results from the PDE are essentialy unchanged.
+There is a very small decrease in the height of the A and R oscillations, but it could probably be attributed to the numerical issues associatied with the coarse mesh (~0.1um).
+The difference between the copies of A or R proteins in the center, versus on the periphery, are barely distinguishable, see Figure: AR_oscillations_vsTime_PDE_centeredGenes.eps

+Smoldyn was set up for this geometry, but it did not work!

+# conclusion
-The results from the PDE are unchanged, indicating that the overall size of the cell (R=1um) is small enough that having to reach a specific point in the center of the cell to transcribe a gene does not affect the oscillations.
+The overall size of the cell (R=1um) is small enough that having to reach a specific point in the center of the cell to transcribe a gene does not affect the oscillations.

 References: Vilar, J. M.G. et al, Mechanisms of noise-resistance in genetic oscillators.
 PNAS, 99:5988-5992 (2002).